Coronavirus: Filing deadlines

 For mortgage charges created after 4 April 2021, the period to deliver details of a charge reverts to 21 days as normal, starting the day after the charge was created.

 Filing deadlines applicable to your company can be checked using Companies House online service.

 A further measure to delay when accounts must be filed by would be to consider lengthening the company’s accounting period.
 Subsequent accounting period(s) could then be shortened to return the company’s year end to its original date.
 Requirements relating to changing a company’s year-end fall outside of the Act and Regulations discussed above.

 The law imposes an automatic penalty where filing deadlines are not met.
 Late filing penalties may be appealed.
 In normal circumstances, the registrar has very limited discretion to not collect a penalty.
 However, if the late delivery of accounts was caused by the coronavirus outbreak, appeals against late filing penalties will be treated sympathetically.
 Breaks and additional support with payment plans for late filing penalties will also be provided.

 ICAEW’s Financial Reporting Faculty is recognized internationally as a leading authority on financial reporting matters.
 The faculty is responsible for formulating ICAEW policy and makes submissions to standard setters and other external bodies on behalf of ICAEW.
 The faculty provides an extensive range of practical guidance to its members on common financial reporting problems.
 Further resources can be found at icaew.com/financialreporting

-ICAEW members, affiliates or members of staff in an eligible firm with member firm access may also discuss their specific situation with the Technical Advisory Service (TAS).
-Although a limited telephone service is available, TAS can be contacted on live web chat.
+ICAEW members, affiliates or members of staff in an eligible firm with member firm access may also discuss their specific situation with the Technical Advisory Service (TAS) through their telephone service.
+TAS can also be contacted on live web chat.